abdelemjidessaid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 >
 > **100-empty_casks** Script that  finds all empty files and directories in the current directory and all sub-directories
 >
+> **101-gifs** Script that  that lists all the files with a .gif extension in the current directory and all its sub-directories
+>
 >